syncfusion-content/xamarin-docs/Xamarin/SfParallaxView/Customization.md

 ### Orientation

-The `Orientation` of the content scrolling can be customized to vertical or horizontal using this property's value.
+The orientation of the content scrolling can be customized to vertical or horizontal using the value of `Orientation` property.

 {% highlight xaml %}